YARC-Official/OpenSource/README.md

 # OpenSource
 OpenSource (get it?) is a large list of guitar-game source icons, and source names, in different languages!
+[Click here](https://yarc-official.github.io/OpenSource/ignore/webviewer/) to view a live list of them!

 ![Banner](./ignore/banner.png)